ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 API key is a single secret sent to the server as credentials.
 It's a very poor way to authenticate someone.
-BUT, it's still something common to use in order to facilitate the inegration of other services.
+BUT, it's still something commonly used in order to facilitate the integration of other services.
 This mechanism is popular when using webhooks (such as for Github, TravisCI, Slack,...).
 It's very simple to use, but you have to follow some good practices.